shaymanjohn/aticatac-cpc/README.md

 And then in the emulator (needs to be a 6128): run"atic

-Cursor keys to move, G to return to first screen
+Joystick or cursor keys to move

+Joystick button 1 or Space to start

+Joystick button 2 or G to pick up items

 V to toggle interrupt timings in border